KhonshuSentMe/WD1150-Custom-Site/README.md

 ## the cutom CSS I wrote

-the only custom css I used was some little image adjustments for my header image
+the only custom css I used was some little image adjustments for my header image and an adjustment to the padding of the nav bar when skipping to the about section otherwise it covers the "About Helldivers 2" h2 text

 ## the most challenging component was the toast